 Types of Eczema

-I will not go into detail here about the differences but here are 8 types of eczema:
+I will not go into detail here about the differences but according to Medical News Today there are 7 types of eczema:

 - atopic dermatitis